 - Included corporate and foundation support, major gifts, direct mail, telemarketing, government grants, special events, rural programming and board management, and IT

-- Board, Association of Fundraising Professionals (AFP) Golden Gate Chapter, 2004-2007; member throughout his career and advocate and adherent to the AFP Code of Ethical Standards and The Donor Bill of Rights.
+- Board, Association of Fundraising Professionals (AFP) Golden Gate Chapter, 2004-2007; member throughout most of his career and advocate and adherent to the AFP Code of Ethical Standards and The Donor Bill of Rights.

 - Yale University, BA cum laude with distinction in the major